 Now what do I mean by saying, “God’s priorities for efficiency in this life are not ours”?
-I mean that our priority may be that between 10:00 and 11:00 this morning I planned to run to the bank and get some cash so that I can be back in time to pay the teenager who is cutting my grass while a neighbor watches my two- and four-year-old for me.
+I mean that your priority may be that between 10:00 and 11:00 this morning you plan to run to the bank and get some cash so that you can be back in time to pay the teenager who is cutting your grass while a neighbor watches your two- and four-year-old for you.
 That’s the plan.

 “Frustrating human efficiency is one of God’s primary means of sanctifying grace.”

 You feel good — I’m making this up — that you very efficiently worked.
 You feel good that you worked it out.
 You worked it out so that the neighbor was available, the teenager could come, and you could get to the bank and get back before both of them had other engagements.

 Those are your priorities, and you have an efficient plan: grass cut, kids watched, bank trip made, boy paid, everyone off to their next engagement.
 Victory.
 Efficiency.
 That’s what I mean by “our efficiency.”

 However, God in this case has a totally different set of priorities.